mkessel007/genesis-toolbar-extras/readme.txt

 * "Tee Box" by Alan Smith/Media317
 * "Weight Loss" by Selena - PLR Diva
 * "DocPress" (Genesis Version) by Okay Themes (Mike McAlister)
-* from "ThemeForest" marketplace: "Improvement" by Kuba Sto / "Nzig" by haikbvn / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design
+* from "ThemeForest" marketplace: "Improvement" by Kuba Sto / "Nzig" by haikbvn / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design / "Dizain 01" by themedizain
 * "On Demand" (Genesis Version) by Press75.com (not longer available...)
 * "Extended Magazine" by WPChildThemes (not longer available, though...)